pmreis/TeslaImprovementBacklog/README.md

 - [X] Add fold/unfold mirrors to the shortcut list of the left scroll wheel. **Added on 2024.38.25**
 - [ ] Fix navigation ignoring certain roads [[7]](#note-7).
 - [X] Allow turning off the wipers when on Autopilot [[8]](#note-8). **Solved on 2023.44.25**
-- [ ] Add option to turn off wireless phone charging.
+- [ ] Add the option to turn off wireless phone charging.
 - [ ] Allow turning off air flow for the passenger side alone, on Model 3/Y prior to Highland.
-- [ ] Copy full itinerary to vehicle from phone App like Google Maps, instead of just the destination point.
+- [ ] Copy the full itinerary to the vehicle from phone App like Google Maps, instead of just the destination point.
 - [X] Dead reckoning not re-enabling after prolonged deep sleep [[9]](#note-9). **Issue can be fixed remotely by Service Center**
 - [ ] Add the estimated finish date/time for charging on the App, besides the remaining time [[10]](#note-10).
 - [ ] Restore the minimum parking distance of 30 cm for the Model 3 with back ultrasonic sensors (USS).
 This was set to 40 cm after update 2024.14.6.